All About Mixtures

 You can understand speech, because we all have a sort of "perfect Pitch" ability.
 Under the right conditions, we hear a sound within certain frequency bands, as a vowel.
 If you want to hear vowels, try slowly whispering these vowels in this order: "U, O, A, E, I".
 You can hear the vowel, but you also hear a hiss-sound rise in pitch.
 It's subtle, but it's all you brain needs translate the pitch to a vowel.
 Our brains are hard-wired for this.

 Speech starts with fundamental sound from your vibrating vocal cords (about 250-500 hz), travelling up your vocal tract (throat and mouth cavity), and out your mouth.
 Of course the fundamental isn't a sine wave; it includes rich background broadband noise.
-Your vocal tract (throat, mouth cavity, lips and tongue) is a resonator which acoustically selects, filters and amplifies some of that noise.
+Your vocal tract (throat, mouth cavity, lips and tongue) is a resonator which acoustically selects, filters and amplifies that sound.
 By moving our lips, jaw and tongue, we tune the vocal tract, creating the partials of the vowel we want.

 The pipes in a Gothic organ were all principals, with identical voicing and scale.
 Typically they were a chorus of 8', 4', 3', 2', 1-1/3', 1' and 1/2' ranks.
 Because there was no stop control, all ranks spoke, all the time.
 This made a powerful, brilliant sound that filled the room.

 But the sound was pure and brilliant chorus.
 There was no partials, so no vowel colouration.
 Vowels consist of a lower and upper partial with a gap between them.
-You need the gaps, to allow the vowel format stand out.
+You need the gaps, to allow the vowel formant stand out.
 But the blockwerk always had all ranks speaking, there were no gaps, so no vowel effect.

 With the newly invented stop controls, Renaissance Organs broke apart the Blockwerk.
 The 8', 4, 2-2/3' & 2' were given their own stop knobs.
 All the higher pitched ranks were gathered together to form a Hintersatz (blockwerk of upper pipes), simular to a mixture without breaks.
 The pipes still were all principals, with identical voicing and scale.
-Despite stop controls, the chorus was essentually a blockwerk decompose with no mixture breaks, no vowel sounds.
+Despite stop controls, the chorus was essentually a blockwerk decompose, with no mixture breaks, no vowel sounds.

 When pipes of a mixture rank get too small, they jump back to a bigger size.
 That is called a break and is shown on the graph by jumping to a lower diaginal.
 This graph is a hypothetical blockwerk so there are no breaks.